feedm3/konrad/README.md

-# Uptime-checker
+# Konrad

-Uptime checker is a little server which checks if given URL's are up or down.
+Konrad is a little server which checks if given URL's are up or down.